UBC-MDS/VisuMorph/README.md

 ## Position in the Python Ecosystem

-VisuMorph, while a robust tool for image manipulation, is designed primarily as an educational project for the 524 course in the Master of Data Science program.
-It serves as an introductory tool for those beginning their journey in data science and image processing.
-While it offers a range of functionalities, it is more limited in scope compared to professional-grade packages like PIL (Python Imaging Library) and OpenCV.
-These larger libraries offer a wider range of complex functionalities and are suited for industrial applications.
-However, VisuMorph stands out for its simplicity and ease of use, making it an excellent starting point for students and hobbyists looking to understand the basics of image manipulation in Python.
+VisuMorph, although a robust tool for image manipulation, primarily serves as an educational project within the context of the Master of Data Science program's 524 course.
+It functions as a foundational tool for individuals embarking on their journey in the fields of data science and image processing.
+While it provides a variety of capabilities, its scope is more limited in comparison to professional-grade libraries such as PIL (Python Imaging Library) and OpenCV.
+These larger libraries offer a broader range of intricate functionalities tailored for industrial applications.
+Nevertheless, VisuMorph distinguishes itself through its simplicity and user-friendliness, making it an exceptional starting point for students and enthusiasts seeking to grasp the fundamental concepts of image manipulation in the Python programming language.

 For reference to more advanced libraries, you can visit:
 - PIL (Python Imaging Library): [PIL](https://python-pillow.org/)